John G. Althouse Middle School: Instrumental music

 John G. Althouse's Stage Band has won the first place provincially as the best middle school jazz band.
 The band has previously performed in New York City, New Orleans, and Chicago.

 The school's Chamber Strings has won first place in the Provincials as best middle school ensemble.

 Vocal music

 In 2014, John G. Althouse's Chamber Choir won first prize at the Provincials Competition (Ontario Music Festivals Association) and was invited to the Nationals Competition, a first for any John G. Choir.

 The school's Jazz Choir has previously performed in New York, New Orleans, Chicago, The Air Canada Centre (Raptors game) as well as The Rogers Centre (Blue Jays game).
 In 2014, The Jazz Choir performed on the flight deck of USS Intrepid in New York City.
 Additionally, The Jazz Choir earned a high score of 94 in the Kiwanis music festival in 2016, the highest mark ever achieved by any elementary jazz ensemble.

-School activities

-Music Trip

-Every other year, the top musical groups in the school (Stage Band, Chamber Strings and Jazz Choir) go on trips to perform.
-In past years they went to New Orleans, Chicago and New York City.